sushmarchandran/cloud-tsa/docs/demos.md

 1. Clone the GitHub repository `git@github.ibm.com:istio-analytics/restapi_server.git`.

-2. Build the istio-analytics Docker image by running the following command from the top directory where you cloned the repo above:
+2. Build the istio-analytics Docker image by running the following commands from the top directory where you cloned the repo above:

 ```bash